Priyanka Gandhi: Early life and education

-Gandhi was born in Delhi on 12 January 1972 to Rajiv Gandhi and Sonia Gandhi, as the younger of their two children.
-Her older brother Rahul Gandhi is a member of Parliament from Rae Bareli in Uttar Pradesh and 12th Leader of the Opposition in Lok Sabha.
+Priyanka Gandhi was born in Delhi on 12 January 1972 to Rajiv Gandhi and Sonia Gandhi as the younger of their two children.
+Her older brother, Rahul Gandhi, is a member of Parliament from Rae Bareli in Uttar Pradesh and the 12th Leader of the Opposition in Lok Sabha.
 She is the granddaughter of Indira Gandhi, the former Prime Minister of India, and Feroze Gandhi, a freedom fighter and politician, and the great-granddaughter of India's first Prime Minister, Jawaharlal Nehru.

-Gandhi did her schooling at Welham Girls' School in Dehradun till 1984.
+Gandhi did her schooling at Welham Girls' School in Dehradun until 1984.
 After this, both Rahul and she were moved to day schools in Delhi due to security reasons.
 After the assassination of Indira Gandhi, because of constant terror threats, she and her brother Rahul were home-schooled.
-Later she joined the Convent of Jesus and Mary, Delhi.
-She then completed a bachelor's degree in psychology from Jesus and Mary College, New Delhi, and a master's degree in Buddhist studies in 2010.
+Later, she joined the Convent of Jesus and Mary, Delhi.
+She then completed a bachelor's degree in Psychology from Jesus and Mary College, New Delhi, and a master's degree in Buddhist studies from University of Sunderland in 2010.

-In 1997, Gandhi married Robert Vadra, a Delhi-based businessman, and started using the name Priyanka Gandhi Vadra.
-The couple have two children.

-After being asked to vacate the government accommodation at Lodhi Estate in Delhi, Gandhi moved to Gurugram, Haryana.
+In 1997, she married Robert Vadra, a Delhi-based businessman, and started using the name Priyanka Gandhi Vadra.
+The couple has two children: a son named Raihan and a daughter named Miraya.
+She is a Buddhist and practices vipassana.
+After being asked to vacate her government-allotted accommodation at Lodhi Estate in Delhi, Gandhi moved to Gurugram, Haryana.

 Political career

-Gandhi Vadra regularly visited the constituencies of Rae Bareilly and Amethi, where she interacted directly with the local residents.
-In the 2004 Indian general election, she served as her mother's campaign manager and assisted in overseeing her brother Rahul Gandhi's campaign.
-During the 2007 Uttar Pradesh assembly elections, while Rahul Gandhi managed the statewide campaign, she concentrated on the ten seats in the Amethi and Rae Bareilly region, spending two weeks addressing infighting among party workers over seat allocations.

 Formative years

-Despite Gandhi Vadra's reluctance to engage directly in politics before her official entry in 2019, she actively participated in election campaigns for her mother and brother in both general and assembly elections.
-She frequently visited the constituencies of Rae Bareilly and Amethi, where she interacted directly with the residents.
+Gandhi Vadra regularly visited the Congress constituencies of Rae Bareli and Amethi, where she interacted directly with residents.
+In the 2004 Indian general election, she served as her mother's Rae Bareli campaign manager and assisted in overseeing her brother Rahul's Amethi campaign.
+During the 2007 Uttar Pradesh Legislative Assembly election, while her brother managed the statewide campaign, she concentrated on the ten seats in the Amethi and Rae Bareli region, spending two weeks addressing infighting among party workers over seat allocations.
 This involvement made her a known figure with significant support in these areas, leading to the election slogan in Amethi, "Amethi ka Danka, Bitiya Priyanka" (the clarion call from Amethi is for Priyanka to stand for elections).